HactarCE/ajfarkas.dev/pages/hyperspeedcube.md

 ### Following development

-I'll be posting updates in the #programming channel on the {% include hypercubers_discord.html %}.
+I'll be posting updates in the **Hyperspeedcube 2.0** thread on the {% include hypercubers_discord.html %}.
 If you'd like to support me monetarily and get access to early builds, you can also [support me on Patreon](https://www.patreon.com/ajfarkas12).
 Any builds I provide on Patreon will also be available by building from source on GitHub, and once a version is ready and has been beta-tested by my Patreon supporters, it will be available to download for everyone, for free.